 - Who is eligible to receive SSI benefits?

 - You must be age 65 or older, blind, or disabled.
 A disability is defined as a physical or mental impairment that is expected to last for more than a year and prevent you from working.

 - You must have limited income and assets.
 This includes all sources of income, cash, personal property, bank accounts, and other assets.

 - You must live in the United States.
 In some cases, a non-citizen may also qualify if you meet certain conditions.

 Individuals who live in certain institutions, a public emergency shelter for the homeless, a publicly operated community residence, and other approved institutions, you may qualify for SSI.
 You can discuss your eligibility with an SSI lawyer at United States Disability Center to learn more.

 Contact Us for a Free Consultation!

 During a free consultation, our Irvine SSI attorneys can review your situation and help you determine whether if you can apply for SSI and/or SSDI.
 When you work with our legal team, we can walk you through the paperwork and the entire claims process, all the way to an appeal.

 We are well-versed in how the Social Security Administration handles claims and what is required to file an effective application.
 Have our experienced legal team guide you through the process.

-Call our office at (888) 602-3906 to talk about your claim.
+Contact our office by email or call our skilled SSI attorneys in Irvine at (888) 300-5703 to talk about your claim.